Would you prefer another study location? Click here

-|Study Mode||Full-time, Part-time, On Campus|
+|Study Mode||Part-time, On Campus|

 Certificate I in Work Education is for those students who have the capacity and aspire to gain employment and independence.
 It includes workplace opportunities as well as trade tasters.
 Classroom based activities are aimed at developing skills necessary for gaining and maintaining successful employment.
 Meaningful projects are organised and run by students to give them group working holistic skills.

 The Certificate I in Work Education is intended to support learners with permanent intellectual disabilities to develop the skills to explore work options and access pathways to further specific vocational education and training.
 It supports learners to improve their employability and work readiness.

 Students who successfully complete the course with be equipped with general skills to enter the workplace.
 Students are also better equipped to undertake further career related training.

 As part of the full time course students will participate in a work placement.